opensafely/carehome-noncarehome-death-research/README.md

 The paper is pre-printed and under review with a journal.
 Open an issue or email me at anna.schultze@lshtm.ac.uk for comments, suggestions or questions.

 * A link to the paper will be put here once our pre-print has gone live.
-* Raw model outputs, including charts, crosstabs, etc, are in `released_outputs/output`
+* Raw outputs, including charts and the redacted aggregate data these were made from, are in `released_outputs/output`
 * If you are interested in how we defined our variables, take a look at the [study definition](analysis/study_definition.py); this is written in `python`, but non-programmers should be able to understand what is going on there
-* If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).
+* The identification of care home residents has been [described elsewhere](https://wellcomeopenresearch.org/articles/6-90/v1)
 * Developers and epidemiologists interested in the code should review [DEVELOPERS.md](./docs/DEVELOPERS.md).